 |District of Columbia||$31,010|

-What Tools & Technology do Short Order Cooks Use?
+Tools & Technologies Used by Short Order Cooks

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Short Order Cooks: